Mufazzel/Library-Management-System_Project/README.md

 A desktop-based Library Management System developed using Java Swing.
 This application helps administrators manage books, students, and book issue/return operations through a simple and user-friendly graphical interface.

-This project is created for academic and internship submission purposes and demonstrates core Java, GUI programming, and project structuring skills.
+The objective of this project is to learn Swing and jdbc.

 ⸻